Animals Like Gazelles

 Animals like gazelles and antelopes can be found throughout Africa, Europe, Asia, and North America, with a wide range of species calling Africa home.

-Now let’s look at some of the gazelle relatives who inhabit the same part of Africa.
+Now let’s look at some of the animals like gazelles relatives who inhabit the same part of Africa.

 1. Duiker